ACTIVESTOR ACCELERATED BY SSD TECHNOLOGY

 Solid State Drive (SSD) technology has become accepted and broadly used in enterprise storage.
 SSDs are extremely fast, but are expensive for higher capacity deployments, so efficient use of the technology is critical to maximize performance while keeping costs down.
-ActiveStor 14 leverages SSDs to deliver highly optimized, high performance storage for mixed workloads - large file throughput and small file IOPS.
+ActiveStor 14 and 16 leverage SSDs to deliver highly optimized, high performance storage for mixed workloads - large file throughput and small file IOPS.

 - Metadata for files of all sizes.
 Metadata is accessed frequently so fast metadata access means a significant benefit for all types of workloads.
 All file operations, including reads and writes, require access to metadata.
 In many cases, such as directory listings, access to the metadata is all that is required to satisfy an I/O request.